tytydraco/yessleep/out/If_You_Wake_Up_in_the_Disappeared_Town_of_McDougal_Read_This_Post.md

 Anything beyond that was only vague shapes.
 The candlelight was just bright enough to reveal their presence, but did not extend deep enough into the darkness to expose their details.
 A large circular disc denoted the kitchen table, and a few rectangular blocks were the only indication I had of our refrigerator, cupboards, dishwasher, and sink.
 That is to say nothing of the small gap behind me, leading to a small hallway that, though I knew led to the bathroom, laundry room, and bedroom, appeared to be nothing more than a deep wall of blackness.
 The thick dark caused my chest to feel heavier as I observed it, and I felt my grip on the rifle tighten.

 I did my best to keep my mind from wandering or succumbing to fear, instead keeping close attention to any noise I heard around the house, and outside.
-Every so often I would look at the watch given to me by mother before I left home, noting the time so I’d be ready for each event.
+Every so often I would look at the watch given to me by my mother before I left home, noting the time so I’d be ready for each event.

 12:52 AM was when things truly started.
 While we had mostly boarded up the window overlooking our front yard, there were still small slits between the boards of wood that we could use to peek out if necessary.
 Unfortunately, this also meant things from outside could look in once they got close enough.